CoolZeroNL/draw-io-plugins/readme.md

 <!-- https://github.com/jgraph/drawio/issues/577 -->
 This plugin enables you the use of all the google fonts within draw.io.

 I have added to the custom fonts "Roboto", "Open Sans" & "Libre Franklin".
-But you can load more if u want by entering the name of the font family in the `Font` -> `custom...` option.
+But you can load more if u want by entering the name of the font family in the `Font` -> `Custom...` option.

 - Plugin URL: https://yacdn.org/serve/https://raw.githubusercontent.com/CoolZeroNL/draw-io-plugins/master/%23%20Draw-io-plugin-Google-Fonts/google-fonts-v1.js?maxAge=10